Television production

 - the ability to improvise and problem solve - devising action plans and immediate solutions to unexpected situations

-- effective teamwork skills - collaborating with different professionals you'll learn to schedule effectively around competing deadlines while remaining focused on the end product
+- teamwork skills - collaborating with different professionals you'll learn to schedule effectively around competing deadlines while remaining focused on the end product

-- organisational and time-management skills - necessary for delivering the completed project on time, and where relevant, on budget
+- organisational and time-management skills - necessary for delivering the completed project on time and, where relevant, on budget

-- attention to detail - important for ensuring continuity on location, in filming, and during editing
+- attention to detail - important for ensuring continuity on location, in filming and during editing

 - a flexible approach - a willingness to take on a variety of production tasks helps contribute to the success of a project.